kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/structure_topograph/unresolved/rhythm_structure/fractal_recursion.md

 ## ✅ Summary

 Fractal syntax reframes structure as **memory across scale**.
-A clause can reflect a paragraph; a sentence can mirror an essay.
+A clause can reflect a paragraph;
+a sentence can mirror an essay.

 This recursive view aligns with the broader goal of Phase Drift:
-to model not just surface form, but its **dynamic trajectory** through linguistic terrain.
+> to model not just surface form,
+> but its dynamic trajectory through linguistic terrain.

-> _“Fractality means the structure is never lost—only folded.”_
+> _“Fractality means the structure is never lost — only folded.”_

 ---